Frequently asked questions

 How much does the mammogram cost?

-The cost to participate in the screening program is NOK 287.
+The mammogram is NOK 387 in BreastScreen Norway.
 This fee is not included in the state medical exemption scheme (frikort).

 You must cover travel costs yourself, as the mammogram is not included in the patient travel reimbursement scheme.

-About 3 out of 100 women attending the screening program are recalled for additional examinations due to mammographic findings or breast cancer symptoms.
-In such cases, you will pay a fee at the breast center for the additional examinations.
-This copayment is included in the state medical exemption scheme, and travel costs will be reimbursed according to current regulations.
+If you need any additional examinations after the screening mammogram, you will pay a fee at the breast center for the additional examinations.
+This is a copayment included in the state medical exemption scheme.
+Also, travel costs for additional examiantions are reimbursed according to current regulations.

 What if I have breast implants?

-You can safely participate in BreastScreen Norway with breast implants.
+You can attend in BreastScreen Norway with breast implants.

 Both imaging and image evaluation is more challenging when implants are present, but we use procedures adjusted to implants to achieve the best possible results.
 The compression is adjusted individually, and the risk of implant damage during imaging is low.